boris-s/pyper/README.md

-2. Greek letters τ, π, χ as method delimiters: Instead of 'c' and 'r' of car/cdr family, Pyper methods start and end with any of the characters 'τ', 'π', 'χ' (small Greek tau, pi and chi).
-Choice of the character conveys specific meaning, which is best explained by case enumeration:
+2. Greek letters τ, π, χ as method delimiters: Instead of 'c' and 'r' of car/cdr family, Pyper methods start and end with any of the characters `τ`, `π`, `χ` (tau, pi and chi).
+Their meaning is best explained by an example:

-τ...τ means single-pipe input and output, τ...π means single-pipe input, double-pipe output τ...χ means single-pipe input, double-pipe output with a swap π...τ means double-pipe input, single-pipe output
+`τ...τ` means single-pipe input and output,
+`τ...π` means single-pipe input, double-pipe output `τ...χ` means single-pipe input, double-pipe output with a swap `π...τ` means double-pipe input, single-pipe output
  . . .
-χ...χ means double-pipe input with a swap, and same for the output
+`χ...χ` means double-pipe input with a swap, and same for the output

 (Mnemonic for this is, that τ has one (vertical) pipe, π has two pipes, and χ looks like two pipes crossed)